StbSharp/SafeStbImageSharp/README.md

 ```

 # Reliability & Performance
-This repo contains special app that was written to measure reliability & performance of StbImageLib in comparison to the original stb_image.h: https://github.com/StbSharp/StbImageLib/tree/master/tests/StbImageSharp.Testing
+There is special app to measure reliability & performance of SafeStbImageSharp in comparison to the original stb_image.h: https://github.com/StbSharp/SafeStbImageSharp/tree/master/tests/StbImageSharp.Testing

-It goes through every image file in the specified folder and tries to load it 10 times with StbImageLib, then 10 times with C++/CLI wrapper over theoriginal stb_image.h(Stb.Native).
+It goes through every image file in the specified folder and tries to load it 10 times with SafeStbImageSharp, then 10 times with C++/CLI wrapper over the original stb_image.h(Stb.Native).
 Then it compares whether the results are byte-wise similar and also calculates loading times.
 Also it sums up and reports loading times for each method.

+Moreover SixLabor ImageSharp is included in the testing too.

 I've used it over following set of images: https://github.com/StbSharp/TestImages

-The byte-wise comprarison results are similar for both methods(except a few 16-bit PNGs and PSDs that arent supported yet by StbImageLib).
+The byte-wise comprarison results are similar for StbImageSharp and Stb.Native.

-And performance comparison results are:
+And performance comparison results are(times are total loading times):
 ```
-8 -- Total StbSharp Loading From memory Time: 57917 ms 8 -- Total Stb.Native Loading From memory Time: 39427 ms
+10 -- SafeStbImageSharp - jpg: 16139 ms, tga: 4075 ms, bmp: 370 ms, psd: 2 ms, png: 73274 ms, Total: 93860 ms
+10 -- Stb.Native - jpg: 6437 ms, tga: 2140 ms, bmp: 132 ms, psd: 0 ms, png: 52758 ms, Total: 61467 ms
+10 -- ImageSharp - jpg: 101309 ms, bmp: 63 ms, png: 44211 ms, Total: 145583 ms
+10 -- Total files processed - jpg: 170, tga: 41, bmp: 7, psd: 1, png: 564, Total: 783
+10 -- StbImageSharp/Stb.Native matches/processed - 783/787
 ```

 # License